 Profit and Loss

-- Profit & Loss Standard: The Profit & Loss Standard Report will let you know if your company made or lost money over the course of a particular time period.
-You will not get a significant amount of detail with this report, just a snapshot your company's profitability.
+The Profit & Loss Standard Report will let you know if your company made or lost money over the course of a particular time period.
+You will not get a significant amount of detail with this report, just a snapshot of your company's profitability.

-- Profit & Loss Detail: The Profit & Loss Detail Report lists all the transactions for a particular time period so you can determine what revenues and expense accounts are the cause of your company's net income or net loss.
+The Profit & Loss Detail Report lists all the transactions for a particular time period so you can determine what revenues and expense accounts are the cause of your company's net income or a net loss.
 You can drill down further into particular accounts to get more details on particular transactions that you want to investigate further.

-- Profit & Loss by Job: The Profit & Loss by Job Report will let you know whether your small business is profitable on a particular job.
+The Profit & Loss by Job Report will let you know whether your small business is profitable on a particular job.
+The by job report allows the calculation of expenses specific to job or customer.
+To generate the report each invoice and receipt must carry the job identification number.

 Income & Expenses

-- Income by Customer Detail: The Income by Customer Detail Report will show you your gross profit from each transaction that you have with a specific customer.
-The gross profit for each customer is calculated as the total sales to a customer less the cost of goods sold to that particular customer and in this report, it is broken down on a transaction-by-transaction basis.
+The Income by Customer Detail Report will show you your gross profit from each transaction that you have with a specific customer.
+The gross profit for each customer is calculated as the total sales to a customer less the cost of goods sold to that particular customer, and in this report, it is broken down on a transaction-by-transaction basis.

-- Expenses by Vendor Summary: This report will show you the total expenses for each vendor so you know who you are paying and how much you are paying them.
+This report will show you the total expenses for each vendor, so you know who you are paying and how much you are paying them.
+These reports can come in handy when comparing bids from vendors for future projects or when pricing a contract for your client.

 More QuickBooks Reports